 ABOUT

-Raised in the suburbs of Paris, Houndekpinkou’s early exposure to 1990s Japanese popular culture (inc. anime, manga, and video games) sparked a lifelong fascination with Japan.
-In 2012, during his first visit, he inadvertently discovered the existence of the six historical cities of ancestral Japanese pottery known as the Roku Koyō (Bizen, Echizen, Seto, Shigaraki, Tamba and Tokoname).
-Drawn particularly to Bizen, he returned annually to train with local potters of the Keramos group, notably Toshiaki Shibuta, whom he considers his “Clay Father.”
+Raised in the suburbs of Paris, Houndekpinkou’s early exposure to 1990s Japanese popular culture (anime, manga, and video games) sparked a lifelong fascination with Japan.
+In 2012, during his first visit, he discovered the existence of the six historical cities of ancestral Japanese pottery known as the Roku Koyō (Bizen, Echizen, Seto, Shigaraki, Tamba and Tokoname).
+Drawn particularly to Bizen-yaki (Bizen’s ceramics), he returned annually to train with local potters of the Keramos group, notably Toshiaki Shibuta, whom he considers his “Clay Father.”

-In Bizen, Houndekpinkou sensed deep affinities between Shinto-inflected ceramic rituals and the Vodun traditions of his Beninese heritage.
-This synthesis, in which matter is understood as animate, relational, and sacred, became central to his practice.
+In Bizen, Houndekpinkou sensed deep affinities between Shinto-inflected ceramic rituals and the Vodun traditions of his Beninese heritage, as both share common animist roots.
 In 2016, he started Terres Jumelles, an ongoing platform connecting pottery communities in Benin and Japan.

 His vessels operate as hybrid forms, positioned between sculpture, ritual object and archive, activating shared cosmologies rather than fixed identities.
 Infused with a sense of imagination and fantasy, they transform material into forms that are at once spiritual, narrative, and otherworldly.

-King’s work has been shown internationally in museums, biennales, and World Expos across Europe, Asia, Africa, Australia, and the Americas, including the Dakar Biennale (Senegal), the Korean International Ceramic Biennale and World Expo Osaka 2025 (Osaka, Japan).
-His work is held in prominent public collections, including the Grassi Museum of Applied Arts (Germany), Boca Raton Museum of Art (USA) and the Gyeonggi Ceramic Museum of the Korea Ceramic Foundation (South Korea).
+King’s work is shown internationally in museums, biennales and art fairs across Europe, Asia, Africa, Australia, and the Americas.
+His work is held in prominent public collections, including the Grassi Museum of Applied Arts (Germany), Boca Raton Museum of Art (USA), the Gyeonggi Ceramic Museum of the Korea Ceramic Foundation (South Korea) and the Rhode Island School of Design Museum (USA).

 Photo credits: © 2023 KPELR Studios for Glenfiddich